-Luka Doncic has caught a ton of flak this year for constantly complaining to the referees every game.
-It’s gotten to a point where many believe that it’s affecting the way the Los Angeles Lakers’ games are called, and not in a good way.
-That’s why Udonis Haslem recently advised the Latvian to stop whining and focus on the game.
+Luka Doncic has caught a ton of flak this year for constantly complaining to the referees.
+It happens almost every game, and has gotten to a point where many believe it’s affecting the way the Los Angeles Lakers’ games are called, and not in a good way.

 Advertisement

-Doncic complains a lot during games.
-But it also works to an extent.
+Doncic’s complaints also works to an extent.
 He averages the most free throw attempts per game with 10.4, which has helped him lead the league in scoring.
-Still, at times, his attitude can leak over within the team.
+Still, at times, his attitude can impact the team ranks.

-Most notably, Doncic had an interaction with head coach JJ Redick recently that looked awkward.
-During a game, the Lakers coach followed him to his seat and looked to say something to his player as he sat down.
+Recently, Doncic had an interaction with head coach JJ Redick that looked awkward.
+During a game, the Lakers coach followed him to his seat and looked to say something critical to his star player as he sat down.
 As Redick walked away, Doncic stood up again to say something before Jarred Vanderbilt got in his path.

-It’s this type of behavior that Haslem thinks needs to be addressed face-to-face.
-On top of this, he wants to see Doncic stop whining and complaining so much.
+It’s this type of behavior by the Slovenian that Udonis Haslem thinks needs to be addressed.
+On top of this, Haslem wants to see Doncic stop whining and complaining so much.

 Udonis Haslem compares Luka whining to the refs to a young Jayson Tatum: